liferay-design/liferay.design/src/markdown/lexicon/core-components/forms/radio-check-toggle.md

 order: 256
 ---

-Checkboxes, radios and toggles provide users with different selection and activation tools.

 ## Checkbox

 A checkbox is a component that lets the user select the value that is written in its corresponding text label.
 A user can select multiple checkboxes from a group at the same time.